-The development of this project requires approximately 6.9 acres off-site ponds for drainage.
+The development of this project requires approximately 7.51 acres off-site ponds for drainage.
 The Report noted that the use of one single pond site is preferable to the use of two disconnected sites when maintenance, operation and monitoring are considered.
-The additional costs associated with acquisition and right-of-way permitting with two sites adds additional costs with no additional benefit.
+The additional costs associated with acquisition and permitting with two sites adds additional costs with no additional benefit.

-As discussed in the Report, the other alternative locations are less desirable, and the Report recommended siting the drainage pond within the Railhead Scrub Preserve.
+As discussed in the Report, the other alternative locations are less desirable, and the Report recommended siting the stormwater management pond within the Railhead Scrub Preserve.
 In addition, other pond sites have been acquired to decrease the required acreage necessary from the Program Lands.